oscarotero/form-manager/README.md

 	])
 ]);

-//You can also add new inputs using the array syntax (the key will be the input name):
+//You can also add new fields using the array syntax (the key will be the input name):
 $MyForm['new-input'] = F::range()->min(0)->max(100)->val(50);

 //Print the form